 Asphalt Shingle Weight and Tonnage Planning

-When you mix shingle debris with framing or sheathing offcuts, the material is routed to our general c&d debris service.
-This container is the right setup for mixed jobs—keeping your site clean and compliant with local disposal regulations.
+When you mix shingle debris with framing or sheathing offcuts, the material is routed to our general c&d debris service—instead of a standard roofing container.
+This ensures your project stays compliant with local facility disposal rules, keeping operations simple.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition